maximbeauchemin07-source/Ultimate-Tic-Tac-Toe/README.md

 # Ultimate-Tic-Tac-Toe
-A simple video game, Ultimate Tic Tac Toe.
+A simple video game, Ultimate Tic-Tac-Toe.
 It was created as a final project for Grade 12 Computer Science.
 If unfamiliar with the rules, they can be found upon running the program

-AUTHOR: Maxim Beauchemin, Bardia Basiri
+AUTHOR: Maxim Beauchemin

 DATE: September 19, 2025

-RUNNING THE PROGRAM: Download the Ultimate TicTacToe File and run the .jar file inside.
+RUNNING THE PROGRAM: Download the UltimateTicTacToe.jar file from https://github.com/maximbeauchemin07-source/Connect-4/releases/tag/1.0/download/UltimateTicTacToe.jar and run the file.
+The images will not appear unless the .jar is in the same folder as the assets folder.